 Photographer Mark von Wardenburg

-Lemix® clay panels are ideally suited for planking interior walls, wooden wallboard frames, drywall or slatted constructions, for ceiling cladding and for entire loft conversions.
+Lemix® clay panels (in some areas also known as “clay building slabs”) are ideally suited for planking interior walls, wooden wallboard frames, drywall or slatted constructions, for ceiling cladding and for entire loft conversions.
 Also suitable for improving summer heat protection.
 They can also be ideally used as dry plaster panels, as facing shells or as installation walls.

 Suitable for all indoor areas: Walls - ceilings - roof slopes - partition walls in timber frame construction, solid construction and for renovation.